Do It Yourself Painting Basics: Prepping Your Exterior For Winter

 Crawl spaces are easy to disregard as you do not see these parts of your home daily.

-The most vital part of wall insulation is accomplishing a continuous fit with no spaces.
+The most vital part of wall insulation is achieving a continuous fit with no spaces.
 For instance, keeping layers of busted insulation seamless is challenging as there are electric outlets and pipes to work around.
 Thus, there might be spaces in your wall that will need insulation and proper sealing.

 UPDATE YOUR WINDOWS:

-Old style windows may let in cold air.
+Old-style windows may let in cold air.
 Either replace them or make sure they are thoroughly caulked and sealed.

-Make sure there are no double pane windows that have condensation or broken vapour seals.
+Make sure there are no double-pane windows that have condensation or broken vapour seals.
 If so, have a window glass specialist come in and replace them.
 This can cause cold air to come in.

 WINTERIZE YOUR WATER PIPES: